naka-lab/Serket/docs/tutorials/vae-gmm-mlda-mm.md

 If training the model is successful, `module002_vae`, `module003_gmm`, `module004_mlda`, and `module005_mm` directories are created.
 The parameters of each module, probabilities, accuracy, and so on are stored in each directory.
 The result and the accuracy of the classification are stored in `module004_mlda`.
-The indexes of classes in which each data is classified are saved in `class_learn.txt`, and the classification accuracy is saved in `acc_learn.txt`.
+The indexes of the classes in which each data is classified are saved in `class_learn.txt`, and the classification accuracy is saved in `acc_learn.txt`.